g-pengrend/ollama/README.md

 # RAG Builder with Python

-## Seamlessly Integrate PDF, Text, and HTML Documents (Supports these formats only currently)
+## Seamlessly Integrate PDF, Text, and HTML Documents (Supports these formats for basic self-implemented RAG on Ollama)

 ### Installation Steps